Odo-Peter/simple_shell/README.md

 - Write a simple UNIX command interpreter.
   - All files should pass betty linter test.
     - Write a UNIX command line interpreter, the shell should do the following:
         - Display a prompt and wait for a user to type a command.
 	    - The prompt is displayed again each time a command has been executed.
 	        - The command lines are simple, no semicolons, no pipes, no redirections or any other advanced features.
 		    - If an executable cannot be found, print an error message and display the prompt again.
 		        - Handle errors.
-    - The "end of file" condition should be handled `ctrl+D`
+			    - The “end of file” condition should be handled `ctrl+D`
 			      - Handle command lines with arguments.
 			        - Handle the `PATH`
-  - `fork` must not be called if the command doesn't exist.
+				  - `fork` must not be called if the command doesn’t exist.
 				    - Implement the exit built-in, that exits the shell.
 				        - Usage: `exit`
 					    - Any argument to the built-in `exit` must not be handled.
 					      - Implement the `env` built-in, that prints the current environment.

 ### Authorized functions and macros